Doja Cat: Health

 During an interview with Billboard, Doja Cat revealed that she was heavily addicted to alcohol and chain smoking when growing up and considers quitting cigarettes to be "one of the biggest challenges of [her] life".
-She has amblyopia.
+She has amblyopia and was diagnosed with borderline personality disorder; she regularly attends therapy sessions to manage the "agonizing" latter condition.

-In May 2022, Doja Cat opened up about her nicotine addiction on Twitter, and revealed that she required lancing of an infected tonsil caused by vaping and intended to pursue a tonsillectomy, consequently canceling her summer festival run and her opening act slot for The Weeknd's After Hours til Dawn Tour.
+In May 2022, Doja Cat opened up about her nicotine addiction on Twitter, and revealed that she required lancing of an infected tonsil caused by vaping and intended to pursue a tonsillectomy, consequently canceling her summer festival run and her opening act slot for the Weeknd's After Hours til Dawn Tour.
+The next year, Doja Cat underwent a liposuction on suspicions of having lipedema.
+She claimed that the decision came after a "late-night epiphany" after previously suspecting that she had cellulite, stating that lipedema runs in her family.